ni/nimble/packages/nimble-components/src/table/specs/table-keyboard-navigation-hld.md

 -   If the focus is on any cell other than the last, pressing `ArrowRight` will move focus to the next cell to the right
 -   If the focus is on the last cell, pressing `ArrowRight` does nothing
 -   Note: If a focused cell has multiple interactive elements for its contents, those elements will _not_ receive focus from pressing `ArrowLeft` or `ArrowRight`, and instead focus will be shifted to the appropriate neighboring cell (or do nothing if focus is at the extents of the row).
+-   If`ArrowDown` or `ArrowUp` is pressed, when there is an available row in the navigation direction, focus will move to the cell in the current focused column of the new row.
+-   Action menus: The cell menu for the given cell will be visible.
+Any other action menu buttons for the row will be hidden as usual (unless the row is also mouse-hovered)

 Special case of focusing a cell: